 Giving us your data by filling in a form

-If you fill in a form on our website or partner site you are giving your data to the University of Brighton to process.
+If you fill in a form on our website you are giving your data to the University of Brighton to process.

 Data collected by browsing our website

-We take your ability to control the cookies set on our website seriously, and have provided a tool which allows you to decide which cookies you would like set.
+We take your ability to control the cookies set on our website seriously.
 In some cases, there are cookies that we need to set in order for our website to function properly and also to remember the choices that you have made about your preferences and cookie settings – such cookies cannot be disabled as they are strictly necessary.

 Please note that if you visited our site prior to 23 May 2018 before the cookie tool was enabled on our site, cookies may have already been set.
 If this is the case and you wish to clear those cookies (we are unable to remove them retrospectively), please find instructions below on how they can be manually removed.